-The Arizona State University, School of Politics and Global Studies (SPGS) invites applications for one Faculty Associate position, for a participant in Central European Universitiy’s Global Teaching Fellowship program for the Spring 2019 Semester: Jan 7- May 6, 2019
+Arizona State University, School of Politics and Global Studies (SPGS) in the College of Liberal Arts and Sciences invites applications for one Faculty Associate position, for a participant in Central European University’s Global Teaching Fellowship program for the Academic Year 2023/2024 (August 2023 – May 2024)

 The School of Politics and Global Studies (SPGS) is a multi-disciplinary school offering in-person and online undergraduate degrees in Political Science and Global Studies.
 The School has research groups in Conflict and Human Rights; Women and Politics; Nationalist and Ethno-Religious Dynamics; and Political Psychology, and is home to a vibrant group of graduate students.

-The position will require teaching of two 3-credit courses or equivalent.
-Possible in-person courses include:
+The position will require teaching of two 3-credit courses or equivalent per semester.

-The call is open to CEU doctoral candidates beyond coursework and beyond the third year of studies, and doctoral graduates who have earned a PhD in relevant fields between 2016 and August 2018.
+The call is open to CEU doctoral candidates beyond coursework and beyond the third year of studies, and doctoral graduates who have earned a PhD in relevant fields since 2020

 Applications shall include: